Dszedlak/Rust-Restaurant-Api-Backend/README.md

 - Check if an item has already been cooked before deleting an order with a preparation time, if so dont allow it.
 - Server does not enforce non-allowing of duplicate items in an order.
 It should check if the item is used twice and could correct it by appropriately increasing the amount.

+All Unit tests work seperately.
+Unfortunately, they do not pass when all tests are run.
+This is a very much needed improvement.